aleon1220/kiwiki/operating-systems/linux/README.md

 #### Reload system configs

-The settings are read from all of the following system configuration files:
+The settings are read from all of the following system configuration files

 1. /run/sysctl.d/*.conf
 2. /etc/sysctl.d/*.conf